-Investigators are required to complete and submit an Adverse Event Report via IRBManager within 48 hours of the event.
-The CPHS Chair or Vice Chair and the primary reviewer of the project are responsible for determining whether immediate action needs to be taken regarding the adverse event(s).
-The Chair can direct the Administrator to issue a notice to the Researcher suspending the project approval and/or take other actions deemed necessary for subject safety until the project can be reviewed by the full committee at the next meeting.
-After review of adverse event reports, the CPHS can order termination or revision of a project to protect the welfare and safety of subjects.
+Investigators are required to complete and submit an Unanticipated Problem or Adverse Event form via IRBManager within 48 hours of the event.
+The CPHS Chair or Vice Chair and the primary reviewer of the project are responsible for determining whether immediate action needs to be taken regarding the problem or event.
+The Chair can direct the Administrator to issue a notice to the researcher suspending the project approval and/or take other actions deemed necessary for subject safety until the project can be reviewed by the full committee at the next scheduled public meeting.
+The CPHS can order termination or revision of a project to protect the welfare and safety of subjects.
+For unanticipated problems but not adverse events the Chair or Vice Chair and the primary reviewer may determine that review by the full committee is not necessary and can approve proposed revisions.
+Rejection of the proposed revisions can only be made by the full CPHS.
 The CPHS reports all serious events to the Secretary of the CalHHS, the U.S. Office of Human Research Protection, the funding agency (whether federal, state, or private), and the responsible official of the project.